-The Swedish National Heritage Board is organized in five departments and an office that supports the Executive and is responsible for matters relating to the overall focus of the Authority.
+The Swedish National Heritage Board is organized in six departments including an office that supports the Executive and is responsible for matters relating to the overall focus of the Agency.

-Works with overall strategic and long-term issues, such as world-wide analysis and management strategies, and also coordinates and support our international assignments.
+Works with overall strategic and long-term issues such as management strategies, coordinates our international assignments and supports the Executive.

 The Department for Cultural Environment

 Works with aspects of heritage legislation by means of decisions and recommendations, and promotes the cultural heritage as a resource in other areas of society.